koriym/Koriym.PhpSkeleton/README.md

 It will automatically install the following dependencies:

-* PHPUnit 6.x: run your unit tests.
+* PHPUnit: run your unit tests.
 * PHP_CodeSniffer: validate your code against code convention.
 * PHP CS Fixer: automatically fix your code to match the code convention.
 * PHPMD: analyze your code to detect sub-optimal or overly complex code.